Richmond Park, Carmarthen

-Richmond Park is a Welsh Premier League stadium in Carmarthen, Wales.
+Richmond Park is a football stadium in Carmarthen, Wales.
 Situated on Priory Street, it is currently used for football matches and is the home ground of Carmarthen Town AFC.

 The stadium holds 3,000 people with 1,000 seats in the Clay Shaw Butler stand.
 The stand is arranged with 1,000 yellow and black seats in rows, matching the colour of the home team's kit.

 History

 The club announced they would be installing a 3G all-weather pitch for the 2017/18 season.
 Carmarthen Town began the season with a number of games away from their Richmond Park home due these pitch renovations.
 With the new pitch the 'Old Gold' joined a growing list of Welsh Premier League clubs to install a 3G/4G pitch.

 Richmond Park has been used for a number of International football matches.
 The majority of these have featured Wales national football team sides.
 The first match was against Scotland on 20 May 2003 which ended in a 2–1 victory for Wales.